Visitors intending to reach the official site should visit jfkairport.com

 Departures Level

-This is where all the check-in counters and airline lounges are located.
+This is where all check-in counters and airline lounges are located.

 Concourse Level

-The food court and access to the AirTrain are here.
+This level has the food court and access to the AirTrain.

 Terminal 4